BR1py/stream_service/README.md

 ### RPC features:

-The STRM_Client object might be used as a super class of own STRM_Client classes.
+The Stream_Client object might be used as a super class of own STRM_Client classes.
 The new class can be extended by remote procedure calls by adding methods with the pre string "rpc_".
 Those new methods are identified during the class instanciation.
-And will be distributed as a RPC service from this client over the STRM_server.
+And will be distributed as a RPC service from this client over the Stream_Server (see client_rpc.py in examples folder).

 Another client can connect to the client (over the STRM_server) and ask for a RPC authentication.
 Then he will receive the rpc service info from the contacted RPC client and a related RPCClient object in the connected client will be created.
 Via this object the user can easy program functions that will be executed during runtime on the RPC client (remote execution).